nguyenpham/ocgdb/README.md

 - Hard to support by web apps: processing large binary files is not a strong point of scripting languages/web apps
 - License compatibility: code for those binary formats are mostly from GPL to more restricted, thus some programs may get hard to adapt or even can't support

-Typically a binary format is sticked to a specific chess software and the exchange between formats is very limited.
+Typically a binary format is attached to a specific chess software and the exchange between formats is very limited.

 The advantages of being binary formats were very important in the past when computers were weak and Internet speed was slow.
 However, they become less important nowadays since computers become much stronger and Internet is much faster.
 That has been making other formats become more attractive.